rajneetsinghghuman/Rajneet-Singh-Ghuman-Model-And-Game-Development/README.md

 The values for this are between 0.0 and 1.0.
 Example value- 0.15 Put the transparency value of the triangle which is in the form of alpha value in the file alpha.txt.
 The values for this are between 0.0 and 1.0.
 Example value- 1.0 for no transparency.
 The lesser the value then the triangle is more transparent.
 Example value-0.15.
 Save all the text files.
+Go out of triangle selection mode which can be done with the G key.
 After doing all this click on the program Rajneet Singh Ghuman L Game Development to make it the current program being used and press the Enter key to show the result which is a triangle with the provided values.
 Click on the notepad program again to provide the values for the next triangle to make the 3D model.